Matthew 26:26-30 · Matthew · Updated April 25, 2026

 Interpretation and theological stakes

 In contrast, the Reformed Protestant tradition interprets the bread and wine as symbolic representations of Christ's body and blood.
 This perspective emphasizes the memorial aspect of the Last Supper, seeing it as an occasion to remember and proclaim Jesus' sacrifice.
 The focus is on Jesus' instruction to his disciples to partake in these elements in remembrance of him, as found in other Gospel texts and supported by the context of Matthew 26:29, where Jesus speaks of drinking anew in his Father's kingdom.
-This interpretation underscores the spiritual presence of Christ during communion, rather than a physical transformation of the elements.
+This interpretation emphasizes the spiritual presence of Christ during communion, rather than a physical transformation of the elements.

 Continue reading with a Scholar plan